markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 -   _<node_id\>_ is the user-defined ID of the node which is going to be forgot by the `chip-tool`

-### Step 6: Control application Data Model clusters
+### Step 7: Control application Data Model clusters

+Having completed all previous steps, you have the Matter device successfully commissioned to the network, so it can be tested by interacting with Data Model clusters.

+For instance, when the application has `onoff` and `levelcontrol` clusters implemented you can both toggle the bulb (by `onoff`) or manipulate its brightness (by `levelcontrol`).

-For the lighting-app example, execute the following command to toggle the LED
+Following that, for the lighting-app example execute the following command to toggle the LED state:
-state:

 ```
 $ chip-tool onoff toggle <node_id> <endpoint_id>